rjohndesales/Data-Analytics-Repo/Microsoft Power BI Dashboards/README.md

 # Background:
 - Had experience with other visualization softwares (Tableau and AWS Quicksight), wanted to learn about Power BI
 - MS Azure Power BI training
+- Masters Level Course experience with Power BI

 # Project Parameters:
-- Create Sales Analysis Dashboards
-- Sales Analysis and Sales Exploration from MS Azure Training
+- Creating a dashboard to analyze medical sales data
 - Sales Report from Leila Gharani tutorial : How to Use Microsoft Power BI | Create Your First Dashboard Now (Practice Files included)

 # Datasets:
-- Datasets provided within Power BI
+- Datasets provided in class, making up a database
 - Datasets provided by Leila Gharani

 # Tools used: